simplay/excel2excel/README.md

 ### Example

-+ Use the 1st sheet in the FROM excel file and the 3rd sheet in the TO excel file.
++ Use the 1st sheet in the FROM excel file and the 3rd sheet in the 1st TO excel file.
-+ Cascade the string foobar in the first row in the TO excel file
++ Cascade the string foobar in the first row in the 1st TO excel file
 + take the cell in the 2nd row and 2nd column in the FROM file (which is supposed to be a symbolic scale value) and translate it to a numeric value according to the first scale (row 0 in `scale_values.txt`).
-The translated numeric value is written to cell at the 4th row and 2nd column in the TO excel file.
+The translated numeric value is written to cell at the 4th row and 2nd column in the 1st TO excel file.
++ Copy the cell at (3,1) on sheet 2 in the FROM file to the cell (1,0) on sheet 3 in the 2nd TO excel.

 ```
 m 0 2
 0 1 1 "foobar"
 3 1 1 1 1 0
+m 1 2
+3 1 1 1 0

 ```